ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Collection Initialization {#collect-init}

 To initiate collection, the collector issues a POST request to `[leader]/collect`, where `[leader]` is the leader's endpoint URL.
-The body of the request is structured as follows:
+The request MUST be authenticated as described in {{https-sender-auth}}.
+The body of the request is structured as
+follows:

 [OPEN ISSUE: Decide if and how the collector's request is authenticated.
 If not, then we need to ensure that collect job URIs are resistant to enumeration